14 Natural Allergy Remedies that Really Work

 The replacement filters were pretty pricey, however, and I felt that we needed not only something more powerful, but also more filters.

-So, since writing this post, I spent a lot of time researching air purifiers, in order to choose that one(s) that I wanted in my home.
+So, since writing this post, I spent a lot of time researching air purifiers, in order to choose the one(s) that I wanted in my home.

 I ended up choosing the best purifier out there.